bahadirg/bahadirg/README.md

 - 👋 Hi, I’m @bahadirg
 - 👀 I’m interested in Java, Spring Boot based projects
-- 🌱 I’m currently learning Docker, Elastic
+- 🌱 I’m currently learning AWS, Kubernetes

 <!---
 bahadirg/bahadirg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.